Alan Gratz

-Alan Michael Gratz (born January 27, 1972) is the author of 17 novels for young adults including Prisoner B-3087, Code of Honor, Grenade, Something Rotten, and Refugee.
+Alan Michael Gratz (born January 27, 1972) is the author of 19 novels for young adults including Prisoner B-3087, Code of Honor, Grenade, Something Rotten, Ground Zero, Refugee, and Two Degrees.

+Life

 Alan Gratz was born in Knoxville, Tennessee.
 He holds a B.A. in creative writing and a master's degree in English education, both from the University of Tennessee, Knoxville.
+During his time at the university, he worked for the school's newspaper, the Daily Beacon.

-Alan Gratz lives in Asheville, North Carolina.
+Gratz currently lives in Portland, Oregon with his wife and daughter.